CourseReps/ECEN489-Fall2015/Tasks/1task.md

 Finally, `add` and `commit` your modifications to your local repository, then `pull` the latest revisions from the master repository and `push` your contribution to the master repository.

+## GitHub Profile Picture

+Your profile picture helps identify you across GitHub.
+When you sign up for an account, GitHub provides you with a randomly generated identicon.
+Change your profile picture to a picture that represents you, your likeness, or your spirit animal.

+### Action Item

+* __Change__: [Profile picture](https://help.github.com/articles/how-do-i-set-up-my-profile-picture/) to identifiable avatar.

 ## GitHub Pages

 Every user with a GitHub account can get a website.